aendie/Pyalmanac/README.md

 **Description**

-Pyalmanac is a Python 2.7 script that creates the daily pages of the Nautical Almanac.
+Pyalmanac is a Python 2.7 script that creates the daily pages of the Nautical Almanac **using the UTC timescale**, which is ***not optimal for navigation purposes.*** :frowning_face: Official Nautical Almanacs employ a UT timescale (equivalent to UT1).
+(UTC is the basis for the worldwide system of civil time.)
 These are tables that are needed for celestial navigation with a sextant.
 Although you are strongly advised to purchase the official Nautical Almanac, this program will reproduce the tables with no warranty or guarantee of accuracy.

 Pyalmanac-Py2 was developed based on the original Pyalmanac by Enno Rodegerdts.
 Various improvements, enhancements and bugfixes (listed below) are implemented.
 Pyalmanac contains its own star database (similar to the database in Ephem 3.7.6), however the accuracy was poor.
 It is updated with data from the Hipparcos Star Catalogue and the GHA/Dec star data now matches a sample page from a Nautical Almanac exactly or at the most is within 0°0.1', which is very good.

 NOTE: two scripts are included (both can be run): 'pyalmanac.py' and 'increments.py'
 NOTE: Pyalmanac contains its own star database - it does not use the version supplied with Ephem, hence updating from 3.7.6 to 3.7.7.1 is harmless.
 Star names are chosen to comply with Nautical Almanacs.
-NOTE: a Python 3 script with identical functionality can be found at: https://github.com/aendie/Pyalmanac-Py3
+NOTE: a Python 3 script with similar functionality can be found at: https://github.com/aendie/Pyalmanac-Py3
 NOTE: a [Skyfield](https://rhodesmill.org/skyfield/) version of Pyalmanac is available here: https://github.com/aendie/SFalmanac-Py2

 This fork of the original code, which can be found at https://github.com/rodegerdts/Pyalmanac, in general includes: